Primal and dual warm-starts

 Now the optimization terminates after 0 iterations because our starting point is already optimal.

-Note that some solvers do not support setting some parts of the starting solution, for example, they may support only set_start_value for variables.
 If you encounter an UnsupportedSupported attribute error for MOI.VariablePrimalStart, MOI.ConstraintPrimalStart, or MOI.ConstraintDualStart, comment out the corresponding part of the set_optimal_start_values function.